ALBUM: Black Foxxes – I’m Not Well

 Although the opening title track may indicate that you are in for a forty three minute plus slow, melancholic, mope-fest, things swiftly change into a gorgeous exorcism of pent up aggression and frustration to the back drop of some of the best, most emotive melodic punk around.
 The combination of guitars crunchier than corn flakes sprinkled with gravel and lyrics more harrowing and visceral than a funeral, this is an album for the disenfranchised and disengaged – one that will certainly make you feel at least something again.

-Not to sound too much like a pretentious, rock snob but this isn’t an album you can casually listen to – ‘I’m Not Well’ requires an investment of your time, like the releases of Coheed & Cambira, Between the Buried and Me or Touché Amore.
+Not to sound too much like a pretentious, rock snob but this isn’t an album you can casually listen to.
+‘I’m Not Well’ requires an investment of your time, like the releases of Coheed & Cambria, Between The Buried & Me, or Touché Amore.
 Sure, the vocals may be a bit jarring in places, but people said the same about Kurt Cobain once.
 Plus, when you’re immersed in the swirling dread and are caught up in a tornado of morbid sentiments and oh so relatable statements, this will be the least of your concerns.